pimbrouwers/Falco/README.md

 dotnet run HelloWorldApp
 ```

-So in about 5 lines of code, you've got an industrial-strength "hello world" web app.
-Which we achieved using primarily base ASP.NET libraries.
+There you have it, an industrial-strength "hello world" web app, achieved using primarily base ASP.NET libraries.
 Pretty sweet!

 ## Sample Applications